nourdine/pubsub-es6/README.md

 // but then, later on, you change your mind and want to reset the whole thing ps.flush("event_name");

-// cb won't be invoked
+// no callback be invoked
 ps.publish("event_name", "hello", "world!");
 ```